AudiusProject/audius-protocol/.github/pull_request_template.md

 ### How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
-Provider repro instructions & any configuration.
+Provide repro instructions & any configuration.

 1. Test 1
 - Step 1